doesthisusername/hat-tas/README.md

 hatTAS does not make any lasting modifications to the game.
 Rather, it patches it in memory.
 If it messes up anything, you should be able to restart the game and try again.

 ## Notes
 This program is very early in development, and thus is not ready for general usage yet.
-It has many compatability issues.
+It has many compatibility issues.

 **Note**: the game only accepts inputs if it's in focus.